Reeshul/chitter/README.md

 ## Technologies used

 Ruby w/ Sinatra and PostreSQL.
-Tested using RSpec (unit) and Capybara (feature).
+Tested using RSpec and Capybara.

 ## User stories